-Rudolph the Red-Nosed Reindeer and the Abominable Snow Monster were introduced last year.
-The Snow Monster is my favorite, so we had to take a picture with him, which wasn’t as easy as you might think.
-Last year he was tucked away behind the Glass Blowing studio.
+Rudolph the Red-Nosed Reindeer and the Abominable Snow Monster were introduced a few years ago.
+The Snow Monster is my favorite, so we had to take a picture with him, which wasn’t as easy as you might think, he was tucked away behind the Glass Blowing studio.
 New this year is the Littlest Christmas Tree show.

 Note that Saturdays and holidays are the most crowded.
 If you want to go on the weekend, consider Sunday and get there early.
 Shows are limited seating and the Park recommends you get there 15 minutes before each show to ensure a spot.
 The earlier shows are less crowded and you can likely walk up a little later.
 To see pictures of Stone Mountain Christmas, go to the Field Trips with Sue Facebook page (and go ahead and “Like” it if you haven’t already).